JanssenProject/jans/docs/admin/auth-server/tokens/oauth-access-tokens.md

 and using TLS for all communication between the client, the authorization server and the resource server.

-It is also important to rotate the access token, this is can be done by using short lived tokens and refresh tokens which will allow the client to obtain a new access token without re-prompting the user for their credentials.
+It is also important to rotate the access token.
+This can be done by using short lived tokens and refresh tokens which will allow the client to obtain a new access token without re-prompting the user for their credentials.
 By default, Jans Auth Server access tokens expire after 5 minutes.